ksu-is/hangman-scoreboard/README.md

 # hangman-scoreboard
-A hangman game with a scoreboard for multiple players.
+A hangman game with scoreboard for multiple players.
 This game is coded using Python.